AngeloAvv/flutter_flavorizr/README.md

 ### Installation

-This package is intended to support development of Dart projects.
+This package is intended to support development of Flutter projects.
 In general, put it under [dev_dependencies](https://dart.dev/tools/pub/dependencies#dev-dependencies), in your [pubspec.yaml](https://dart.dev/tools/pub/pubspec):